dougmet/vagrantRcloud/README.md

 Once you've successfully installed RCloud for the first time you can edit the allocated RAM in the VagrantFile from 4096MB to whatever you like.
 When compiling the Guitar package I've found you need a lot of RAM.

 To use it back on your host browse to http://192.168.33.10:8080/login.R, authenticate on GitHub and you're off.
 Probably.

+### Comments

+- solr is disabled.
+- Everything is run as root.
+In a future version might want to add a provisioning script without sudo rights.
+- Some issues with github were fixed by [this](https://github.com/att/rcloud/issues/1497).